 The Acer Nitro XV272U has decent reflection handling.
-It should be fine for most settings, but it might not be able to handle a large amount of light, and the screen can't get bright enough to overcome glare in most viewing conditions.
+It should be fine for most settings, as it's bright enough to overcome glare in most viewing conditions.

 Good text clarity.
 Enabling Windows ClearType makes it slightly better, especially with diagonal lines like on the R and N.

 |Overdrive Setting||Response Time Chart||Response Time Tables||Motion Blur Photo|